foliant-docs/docs/src/config.md

 # Project Configuration

-Configuration for Foliant is kept in a [YAML](https://yaml.org/)-file in the project root.
+Configuration for Foliant is kept in a [YAML](https://yaml.org/) file in the project root.
 The default filename is `foliant.yml` but you can pick a different name by specifying the `--config` option:

 ```bash
 $ foliant make pdf --config myconf.yml